How Many Volts in Car Battery?

 Chemical reactions in batteries involve the flow of electrons from one electrode to another through an external circuit.

-The flow of electrons provides an electric current that can be used to work to balance the flow of electrons, even charged ions.
+The flow of electrons provides an electric current that can work to balance the flow of electrons, even charged ions.

-The electrolytes in contact with both electrodes flow through the solution.
-Different electrodes and electrolytes cause different chemical reactions.
+The electrolytes in contact with both electrodes flow through the solution—different electrodes and electrolytes cause various chemical reactions.

 This affects how the battery works, how much energy it can store, and its voltage.